IPVERSE (IPV) Price Reaches $0.0023 on Exchanges

 Buying and Selling IPVERSE

-It is usually not currently possible to buy alternative cryptocurrencies such as IPVERSE directly using US dollars.
-Investors seeking to acquire IPVERSE should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy IPVERSE using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as IPVERSE directly using US dollars.
+Investors seeking to acquire IPVERSE should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy IPVERSE using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “IPVUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );